Imburse-Payments/imburse-payments.github.io/pages/getting-started/order-management.md

 You can add as many orders into the system as required.

+The response when creating a new order will be variable, depending on if you are submitting instructions with the order or not.

+Order Creation Type | Response
+-|-
+Without instructions | `201 - Created`
+With instructions | `202 - Accepted`

 ##### Customer Defaults
 The `customerDefaults` property allows you to set some default properties for a given `customerRef`.
 You can set the `financialInstrumentId`, the `schemeId` and any `metadata` once per order.